b-lev/Python-Setup/README.md

     if __name__ == "__main__":
         main()
     ```
-Before you get this code to run, you'll need to install the randomwords library It doesn't come with python.
+Before you get this code to run, you'll need to install the randomwords library.
+It doesn't come with python.

 # Installing third-party library with pip

 Python ships with a large set of [standard libraries](https://docs.python.org/3.9/library/index.html).
 There a ton of high-quality third-party libraries available as well.
-(The source code for many such third partis is available on github, it turns out.)
+(The source code for many  third party libraries is often stored  on github, it turns out.)
 In the code above, you can see that I've used the random_words library.

 For any good third party library, there are typical two important websites: it's pypi.org page containing documentation and it's homepage.
 (It turns out that most of the time, the homepage for a library is typically github.)
 For random_words, they are:
     - documentation: https://pypi.org/project/RandomWords/